awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

 ## Step 1: Install the Controller and Custom Resources<a name="install-controller"></a>

-Complete the following steps to install the controller and Kubernetes custom resource definitions\.
+To install the controller and Kubernetes custom resource definitions, complete the following steps\.

 1. The controller requires that your account and your Kubernetes worker nodes are able to work with App Mesh resources\.
 [Attach](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) the [AWSAppMeshFullAccess](https://console.aws.amazon.com/iam/home?region=us-west-2#/policies/arn:aws:iam::aws:policy/AWSAppMeshFullAccess$jsonEditor) policy to the role that is attached to your Kubernetes worker nodes\.
 If you are using a pod identity solution, make sure that the controller pod is bound to the policy\.